The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Introduction

-One particularly critical aspect of this feedback is the presence of ``winds" driven by supernovae.
-Examples of cosmological simulations incorporating galactic winds include \citet{scannapieco_highredshift_2001, springel_cosmological_2003, theuns_galactic_2002, suresh_impact_2015, fierlinger_stellar_2016, nelson_first_2019}, while those using analytic or semi-analytic methods include \citet{nath_enrichment_1997, ferrara_mixing_2000, madau_early_2001, hayward_how_2017}).
+One particularly critical aspect of this feedback is the presence of ``winds" driven by supernovae (SNe).
+Cosmological hydrodynamical simulations incorporating SN feedback to study galaxy properties and populations include, e.g., \citet{scannapieco_highredshift_2001, springel_cosmological_2003, crain_eagle_2015, fierlinger_stellar_2016, dave_simba_2019}, while those concerned primarily with its contribution to metallicity and/or metal enrichment include, e.g., \citet{theuns_galactic_2002, kobayashi_simulations_2007, finlator_origin_2008, suresh_impact_2015, nelson_first_2019}.
+Meanwhile, \citet{matteucci_relative_1986} and \citet{white_galaxy_1991} were amongst the first to introduce semi-analytic approaches to study chemical enrichment.
+Later examples modeling z $\lesssim$ 3 galaxies include \citet{somerville_semi-analytic_1999, henriques_simulations_2013, hayward_how_2017} while those extending to z $\gtrsim$ 3 include \citet{nath_enrichment_1997, ferrara_mixing_2000, madau_early_2001, de_lucia_chemical_2004}.
 Many of these studies show how such supernova explosions can help regulate star formation inside galaxies.
 But beyond the host galaxy, these winds can also influence the surrounding intergalactic medium (IGM) by ejecting material into it.
 A significant consequence of this in the early Universe is metal enrichment over large volumes of the Universe -- including gas that will later be accreted onto growing galaxies.
 Though there are many other processes that may have contributed to widespread enrichment (e.g. quasar winds, radiation pressure-driven dust outflows), winds from star-forming galaxies are the clearest culprit for polluting the large volumes of the Universe that we see today \citep{ferrara_mixing_2000,madau_early_2001, furlanetto_metal_2003}.